zepif/Distributed_Lab_Challenge/Task #8. Student’s capital/README.md

 # Task #8.
 Student’s capital

-This is a console application that solves the Pinatas task.
+This is a console application that solves the Student’s capital task.
 Also was created scripts to generate tests to validate the solution.

 ### Structure

 - `./sols/sol.cpp` : Main solution.
-In this solution was used dynamic programming.
+In this solution was used priority queue.

 The solution algorithm is to first sort all laptops by their price.
 Then buy the most profitable laptops until we can't buy the i-th one.
 If we can buy any laptop and we have bought less than n, then we just buy the remaining most profitable ones.
 The asymtotics of this solution is O(n * log(n)) in time, since we add n times to the priority queue